jfoote/vulture/README.md

 Analyzes open source bug trackers for interesting vulnerabilities

-# TODO (latest):
+# Status stuff

+## Some things that are done
 - 'analyze' does this:
     - generates a json file for each bug that shows more detailed analysis
         - should correspond to a per-bug analysis page
     - generates a summary json file
         - should correspond to the main page, made into a table by dynatable
-- get a main page working with dynatable
-   - intially just draw a table, but we should be able to update dynamically based on user tweaks to weights
+- 'publish' does this:
+    - copies the summary + report HTML to s3

+## TODOs
+- fix "ubuntu" project parsing
+    - ubunut not found in popcon -- bad sign
+- add recv/etc. checks to vulture
+- debug existing issues
+- fix bug: bugs in vulture are not associated with all of their projects, only one
+- generate and merge in "default handler" database (could use true/false, as well as ProcCmd from launcher; if ProcCmd/etc. is a big help could mine launches from apt repos)
+- add better search fields, etc. to dynatable page (also make sure GA is working)

+# Design stuff

+## Guidelines
 - the idea is to show the values for each bug on the front page so the user can tune up the bugs they want
 - may want to give more bg on the bug on the main page.. project titles, etc., but don't go overboard (it needs to fit on the width of a screen) (could make column names short, maybe)

 ## will sort by "interestingness," broken into these categories:

 - exploitability
     - remotely exploitable
         - handles untrusted input
         - recv/ libc::open/libc::open64 in crashing backtrace
         - " / " / " in any backtrace

 - reproducibility
     - input file is attached to bug tracker